Microsoft Dynamics 365 Marketing vs ClickDimensions

 The comparison between the two products comes down to, in my view, your organisation's marketing maturity and its vision for how far it wants to take its sales and marketing function.
 If you see marketing as a chance to blast out some emails, set up some conversion forms on your website and do some basic tracking, then ClickDimensions remains an affordable, sound option.

-If however, you recognise the value of data and the potential of artificial intelligence, then you will want to consider the digital platform your business is building that allows data sharing between functions.
-Microsoft Dynamics 365 for Marketing isn't perfect – some areas aren't as slick to use as competitor products - but it's hard to argue with the overall proposition and the direction of travel that Microsoft is taking.
+If, however, you recognise the value of data and the potential of artificial intelligence, then you will want to consider the digital platform your business is building that allows data sharing between functions.
+Microsoft Dynamics 365 Marketing isn't perfect – some areas aren't as slick to use as competitor products - but it's hard to argue with the overall proposition and the direction of travel that Microsoft is taking.

 The public often imagines the age of artificial intelligence to mean humanoid robots serving us, but the reality is very different: Dynamics 365 is providing the building blocks for a very sophisticated sales and marketing automation engine that uses data to better understand how to interact with your contacts and serve up the information they need to make a buying decision.
 And that's the future of AI that Microsoft can afford to invest billions of dollars into each year to make sales and marketing robots a reality.